Acsigen/sysadmin-playground/Automation/jenkins.md

 ## Execute remote jobs using SSH

-In order to achieve that you will need to instal the SSH plugin and configure credentials from *Mange Jenkins* menu.
+In order to achieve that you will need to instal the SSH plugin and configure credentials from **Manage Jenkins** menu.

 You need to configure SSH hosts from **Manage Jenkins** &rarr; **Configure System**.